knobs-dials/unicode-tool/README.md

 ### helpers_codepage.py

-codepages 437, 850, and 1252,  supporting the Alt code feature
+codepages 437, 850, and 1252,  supporting the Alt code stuff.

+See also some notes on that at https://helpful.knobs-dials.com/index.php/Alt_code#Alt_and_decimal_codepoint